kquo/tips/azure/index.md

 See also <https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service?tabs=windows>

 ## Install Azure CLI
-The Azure CLI tool is essentially the [Azure Python SDK](https://docs.microsoft.com/en-us/azure/developer/python/configure-local-development-environment?tabs=bash) itself, since it is written in Python.
-Use below table to install in respective OS or environment:
+The [Azure CLI tool](https://learn.microsoft.com/en-us/cli/azure/what-is-azure-cli) (`az`) is a cross-platform utility that allows you to connect to Azure and execute administrative commands on Azure resources.
+Follow below table to install and use in the respective OS or environment:

 | OS | Command |
 | --- | --- |